 The Amazon Fire TV Cube puts Amazon firmly back on the map when it comes to the battle of the streaming video players.
 Now, the new Amazon Fire TV Cube puts the tech giant in the lead.
 The Fire TV Cube is faster, supports the highest-end AV formats, including Dolby Vision and Dolby Atmos and it has YouTube.

-That last bit sounds pedestrian, sure, but remember that for years a feud between Amazon and Google prevented the world's largest streaming service from appearing as a native app on Amazon's streaming devices.
+Although that last point might sound pedestrian, remember that for years a feud between Amazon and Google prevented the world's largest streaming and video service from appearing as a native app on Amazon's streaming devices.
 For a long time, this came as a huge blow to the family of devices back in 2017.
 That’s maybe why Amazon went to great lengths to make sure that problem has been resolved this time around.